Dylan-halls/LanKiller/README.md

 - Coded in python using scapy

-What happens is that when you start it running the killer will start collecting a database of all of its possable victims(IPs) then once it has collected all of them it will passivly sit and wait until it re
+What happens is that when you start it running the killer will start collecting a database of all of its possable victims (IPs) then once it has collected all of them it will passivly sit and wait until it sniffs an arp request then will reply to that arp request with a random